About Jesus Steve Sweetman

 controversy over this point.
 Some

-Yet as we see in chapter 14 Paul seems
+this verse to back up their point, yet, as we see in chapter 14 Paul seems

 interpretation is needed and tongues as a personal prayer language.

 I do not believe that Paul is speaking about a personal prayer

 believe he is speaking about a ministry give to one to speak in tongues in

 ministry, not the prayer language, is not available to all.